brunorijsman/rift-python/doc/security-feature-guide.md

 RIFT-Python generates the reflected remote-nonce for sent packets as follows:

- * In state ONE_WAY remote-nonce is alway set to zero.
+ * In state ONE_WAY remote-nonce is alway set to zero (as required by the specification).

  * In states TWO_WAY and THREE_WAY, remote-nonce is set to the reflected local-nonce in the most recently received LIE packet from the neighbor.

 RIFT-Python validates the reflected remote-nonce in received packets as follows:

+ * In states ONE_WAY and TWO_WAY remote-nonce zero is always accepted (as required by the specification).

  * If RXNonce is reflected remote-nonce in the received packet, and TXNonce is the local-nonce in the most recently sent packet, then RX-Nonce is accepted if and only if: